gelmio/oblivious-svelte/oblivious/Oblivious.md

 I step over the threshold.
 I make introductions, shake hands and explain the situation.
 He asks for my carnet.
 I explain that I don’t have one.
 And he flatly rejects me.
 No carnet, No TIP.
-What would be the point in getting a fucking TIP if I had a Carnet already??
+What would be the point in getting a fucking TIP if I had a carnet already??
 I ignore that and throw up the usual tactic of verbal diarrhoeaing all the places I’ve managed to go without a carnet, all with no problem.
 He thinks about this...
 "Let me talk to my boss."